Hotel Northampton Review: A Hampshire County Gem

-After spending the first night of our road trip at the Holiday Inn Express in Hadley, we arrived in Northampton late on a Sunday afternoon to check in at Hotel Northampton.
-It was a bitterly cold day, but the lobby was warm and inviting, and dotted with fall decorations.
+After spending the first night of our road trip at the Holiday Inn Express in Hadley, we arrived in Northampton late on a Sunday afternoon to check-in at Hotel Northampton.
+It was a bitterly cold day, but the lobby was warm and inviting and dotted with fall decorations.
 Vicky had been struggling with the chilly Massachusetts temperatures, and she was able to commiserate with one of the staff members at the front desk, who was a fellow Floridian.

 After checking out the antiques and historical photos in the main building, we headed out to our room, which was located in the Residential Cottage, a single-story building at the edge of the parking lot.
-Upon entering in the Residential Suite, we were welcomed with a beautifully presented fruit and cheese plate, which was a very nice touch after a long morning of driving and exploring.
+Upon entering the Residential Suite, we were welcomed with a beautifully presented fruit and cheese plate, which was a very nice touch after a long morning of driving and exploring.

 The suite, which has a main living area and attached bedroom with two queen beds, was perfect for our needs.
 We were able to spread out and each have our own space to work and relax, so it’s ideal for friends or family members who are traveling together.
-It’s also great for anyone who will be staying for an extended period of time since has a kitchenette with a full refrigerator.
+It’s also great for anyone who will be staying for an extended period of time since it has a kitchenette with a full refrigerator.
 And since I was really sick that weekend, I appreciated the gas fireplace, which helped us warm up while we relaxed with some tea after dinner.